SVB resolution reassuring, will bring relief to startups: Ashwini Vaishnaw

 -

-Amid US administration's move to protect depositors of Silicon Valley Bank, IT Minister Ashwini Vaishnaw on Monday said that the SVB resolution is "reassuring" and will bring relief to startups.
+Amid US administration's move to backstop collapsed Silicon Valley Bank's (SVB) despoits, IT minister Ashwini Vaishnaw has said the developments are "reassuring" and will bring relief to startups.

-The Biden administration has announced that depositors of the failed Silicon Valley Bank will have access to their money from Monday.
+The Biden administration in the US has announced that depositors of the failed Silicon Valley Bank will have access to their money from Monday.
+Federal regulators have stepped to back all SVB deposits.

 "SVB resolution is reassuring.
 (It) will bring relief to startups," Vaishnaw told PTI.